North America’s Premier Tribute to Elton John, Elton Rohn, Comes Crystal Lake on New Year’s Eve

 For additional information, visit rauecenter.org, facebook.com/RaueCenter, and twitter.com/RaueCenter.

-For more information and to purchase tickets, visit rauecenter.org or contact Raue Center’s box office at (815) 356-9212.
-Raue Center is located at 26 N. Williams Street in downtown Crystal Lake.
+Tickets for Phil Vassar start at $55* ($38.50 for members*) Purchase tickets online at rauecenter.org or via the Box Office at 815.356.9212 or 26 N. Williams Street in downtown Crystal Lake.
 Become a RaueNOW Member and get 30% Off Tickets and early access to upcoming shows.

 About Raue Center For The Arts